 Between 2003 and 2006, we identified 121 streams in Heiltsuk territory with salmon and trout that had not previously been documented for fish presence.
 We also documented species of trout and salmon previously unrecorded in 25 known salmonid streams.

 In 2008, Raincoast began a partnership with the Git Ga’at Nation to expand these surveys north into their traditional territory.
 In September 2008, we undertook a pilot season as part of the Coastal Archipelago Monitoring Project and surveyed 23 uncatalogued streams, finding salmon in eight of them.

 These stream surveys build on local knowledge and create a comprehensive inventory of salmon resources.
 They have also identified important components of salmonid diversity and nutrient movement in this ecosystem.
 This project is an essential element to making informed decisions about land and marine use activities on the central and north coasts of BC.

 Stream Survey Data

-View our stream survey data hosted on www.stateofthesalmon.org
+View the stream survey data hosted on www.stateofthesalmon.org